make-a-meal-2-0/make-a-meal-2-0.github.io/index.md

 Download a zip file of Make-A-Meal-2.0.
 Copy the app, config repositories, and .gitignore file (optional) into your repo.
 cd into the local app directory and run the following command to install required libraries: meteor npm install.
-Now run the app with: meteor npm run start
+Now run the app with: meteor npm run start.
+Sign up/Log in to access all features.

 ### Our Team
 <table>